 For video game tourists, just how great is Ishin when it comes to experiencing pre-modern Kyoto?
 Apart from historical references, does Yakuza Ishin offer a genuine taste of a pre-modern journey in Japan?

 Ryū ga Gotoku Ishin!
 Story

 Ryū ga Gotoku Ishin! is based on the story of Sakamoto Ryōma, one of Japan’s most famous and beloved revolutionists.

-Incidentally, Ryōma’s youth coincided with the “black ships” arrival of Commodore Matthew C. Perry.
-This was the key incident that forced medieval Japan to open its doors to the West.
-Upheaval within Japan then led to the downfall of the 300-year-old Tokugawa Shogunate.
+Ryōma’s youth additionally coincided with the “black ships” arrival of American Commodore Matthew C. Perry.
+This was the key incident that forced medieval Japan to open its doors to the West, with resulting upheaval within Japan then directly responsible for the downfall of the 300-year-old Tokugawa Shogunate.
 Historically, it is said that a burning desire for Japan to never again suffer such humiliation was what pushed Ryōma to become a revolutionist.

-Coming back to the game, Ishin’s story largely follows the major events of Ryōma’s life, with various twists.
-Foremost among this is that key characters are portrayed by popular figures of the Ryū ga Gotoku series.
-Kiryu Kazuma plays Ryōma, “mad dog” Majima plays legendary swordsman Okita Sōji, and so on.
+Coming back to the game, Ishin’s story largely follows the major events of Ryōma’s life, with notable twists.
+Foremost among all is that key characters are portrayed by popular figures of the Ryū ga Gotoku series.
+Kiryu Kazuma plays Ryōma, “mad dog” Majima plays legendary swordsman Okita Sōji, and so on

-The story itself was also embellished with an additional plot, one that respected historically “known” events but depicted them in a stunningly different way.
+The story itself is also embellished with an additional plot, one that respects historically “known” events but depicts them in a stunningly different way.

 All screenshots belong to Sega.

 How Great is Ryū ga Gotoku Ishin! for Video Game Tourists?

 Before all else, real-life Japanese photos of Kyoto and surrounding attractions!